 David Rock’s SCARF model captures five key social factors that have the power to affect how people feel and behave as part of a group.
 We think there is a strong relationship between these factors and trust.
 Luckily, it’s possible to improve SCARF factors within your team.

 The SCARF factors all have the ability to make individuals feel socially threatened or rewarded.
-In fact, our brains respond in the same way to social threats as they do to physical threats.
+In fact, our brains respond in the same way to social threats as they do to physical threats, resulting in social pain.
 We respond to the same levels of intensity as well.

 When we experience social threats our brain’s threat response is triggered and our adrenaline levels are increased.
 This reduces our effectiveness at collaborating, thinking, focusing, planning, making decisions and otherwise being rational.
 We experience negative emotions, thoughts and feelings and generally feel fairly unhappy.